learn-co-curriculum/module-one-guided-final-project/README.md

 Keep thinking...

-......**jeopardy music**.....
+......** inserts jeopardy music here **.....

+Alright, have you got an idea?

-Okay, how about this activerecord method:
+Is it this activerecord method?

 ```
 def find_station(station)
   Station.find_by(name: station)
 end
 ```
+Nice!

 Okay, so now we can find our station, but how do we hand off the user's input to the find station method?

 We could do something like this in our run file...